7 Advantages of Credit Cards, Plus How to Use Them Without Fear

 Take some time to think about your spending habits — and if you decide to get a credit card, start slow.
 The rewards will be waiting when you’re ready.

-11 Best First Credit Cards (And All the Credit Questions You Were Afraid to Ask)Here's how to get started
+11 Best Starter Credit Cards (And All the Credit Questions You Were Afraid to Ask)Here's how to get started

 Susan is a freelance writer who specializes in turning complex financial topics into engaging and accessible articles.
 She's been writing about personal finance for six years, and was previously the senior writer at The Penny Hoarder and a staff writer at Student Loan Hero.
 Her personal finance writing has also appeared in publications like MarketWatch and Lifehacker.

 Do you have a correction, tip, or suggestion for a new post?
 Contact us here.

 The responses below are not provided or commissioned by bank advertisers.
 Responses have not been reviewed, approved or otherwise endorsed by bank advertisers.
 It is not the bank advertisers' responsibility to ensure all posts are accurate and/or questions are answered.